The Second Sunday of Lent

 Athletes get lots of affirmation and praise especially the ones who get gold medals but maybe not so often for the rest of us.

 I used to receive a lot of affirmation when I was in a parish.
-These days my dog Shoney gets all the praise and attention.
+But then my dog Shoney used to get all the praise and attention when he was alive.

-As I conclude, I encourage you to make the intention to be open to joyous experience of your own when such moments come.
-When they come, embrace them ~ accept them.
+As I conclude, I encourage you to make the intention now to be open to joyous experience of your own when such moments come.
+When they come, embrace them–accept them.
 Try not to resist or deny them as many of us do.
 Surrender to the moment and experience it as deeply and richly as you can.

 Now give someone a really good affirmation before the day is over.
 And, before you go, here’s a song ”This is my beloved son” Click here.